Sitara tells her sad story

 This was the narration of Sitara.
 She had made a decision on her career but her family made her feel like a selfish person.
 So she wanted some perspective.

 You need to accept that your mother-in-law is a package deal with your marriage.
 She is going to be part of your life as long as your husband is.
 You are not going to convince your husband that his mother is evil and terrible and he should declare emancipation because her values and yours don’t match.
 So just say those two things out loud and clear.
 Your mother-in-law is not going to change nor is she going away.

-Mentally distribute the power.
-Let her keep what she feels strong about, but you need to keep the power where you are concerned.
+Mentally distribute power.
+Let her keep what she feels strongly about, but you need to keep the power where you are concerned.
 Both of you should make the needed sacrifices and compromises for the happiness of the family.